-query-expression An sql expression that represents an SQL query which is expected to return a database A database object.
+query-expression An sql expression that represents an SQL query which is expected to return a tion takes arguments.

+(possibly empty) result set, where each tuple has as many attributes as funcdatabase A database object.
 This will default to the value of default-database.